 Every Friday in our class is Foodie Fun Friday!
 That means we cook or make a snack that is related to our theme or unit.
 Yes, people, you read that right…we cook every Friday.
-We receive lots of questions about how we do Foodie Fun Friday and about cooking in the classroom so we’re going to give you some insight into this engaging, standards based activity.
+We receive lots of questions about how we do Foodie Fun Friday and about cooking in the classroom so we’re going to give you some insight into this engaging, standards-based activity.

 Materials And Allergies

 As with everything in the classroom, planning is key.
 We have our snacks planned out for the year so we can be prepared.
 This makes gathering materials easier.
 As for paying for the materials, we choose to pay out of pocket.
 We see this as providing an experience to the kids so it’s our way of giving back.
-In the past, we have asked parents for monetary donations and donations of food items.
+In the past, we have asked families for monetary donations and donations of food items.
 Both work well.

 Preparation And Set Up

 Foodie Fun Friday happens every Friday afternoon.
 It is usually the last hour or so of the day.
 Most of our snacks don’t take long to do but we like to have plenty of time.
 Preparing the materials and setting up is key to success.
 We sometimes have things set out for the kids, but they usually grab their trays, plates, utensils, and napkins and discuss the materials one at a time.